Stewardship of Forest Land

 A notice of sale of forest products should include:

-- Map or description of location of the property.
+- a map or description of location of the property.

 - Prepare and award a timber sale contract.